jackw01/scanlight/README.md

 You can't get the exact same colors as the RGB scan by adjusting the white balance or individual color channels of a white light scan; the comparison image above has been updated to emphasize this.
 In fact, this is physically impossible because **the light interacted with the film in a fundamentally different way** in the white light scan vs. the RGB scan before it was reduced to three bins of wavelengths approximately representing red, green, and blue by the camera sensor.

 ##### but the colors in the sample scan(s) still don't look good to me
-Getting the desired colors from C-41 film, whether by darkroom printing or scanning and editing, has always involved some level of manual adjustment. **Photography is art, and as such it has always involved making subjective decisions about how images should look; all photos are interpretations of raw data and it's up to the photographer to decide what interpretation looks best.** The best starting point for editing is a scan that represents the image data stored in the dye layers of the film with minimal crosstalk.
+Getting the desired colors from C-41 film, whether by darkroom printing or scanning and editing, has always involved some level of manual adjustment. **Photography is art, and as such it has always involved making subjective decisions about how images should look; all photos are interpretations of raw data and it's up to the photographer to decide what interpretation looks best.** The best starting point for editing is a scan that represents the image data stored in the dye layers of the film with maximum dynamic range and minimal crosstalk.

 ##### but the way you inverted the negatives isn't technically correct
 I think it's safe to say that most photographers shooting film in 2024 are looking for *aesthetically pleasing* colors, not *technically perfect* colors.
 If you have a more technically accurate way to process your scans, then by all means use it (also, write an article about it or build open-source software to automate the process!); but using a narrowband light source instead of a white light source will still get you closer to the results from a professional scanner.